 Copenhagen & The Danish Food

 Spring is already here.
 While in Spain this actually means you should be preparing yourself to hit some of the country´s very best beaches anytime soon, Nothern Europe makes a different story.
-In Denmark, there´s no better time of a year for layering a few of your favorite clothes into one outfit and giving a city stroll in search of new delicious eats.
-How about treating yourself with some hot straight-out-of-oven pastries?
+In Denmark, there´s no better time of the year for layering a few of your favorite clothes into one outfit and giving a city stroll in search of new delicious eats.
+How about treating yourself to some hot straight-out-of-oven pastries?

 Copenhagen is known not only for its spectacular food scene but also for the homely casual settings and Hygge interiors.
 Cute cafes and food halls are around every corner, while irresistible window displays around town showcase some of the tastiest cakes & tarts you could possibly try in a lifetime.